 For garments that are not frequently washed (or those that are dry cleaned) and materials that cannot be ironed the stick-on label is a good solution.
 While not as durable over long term wear (you may have to replace stick on labels more frequently) they offer a good option for things like jackets, swimwear and other waterproof materials.

-I welcome customers to ring 01635 298326 at anytime and talk through the options with her friendly team for assistance and advice.
+We welcome customers to ring 01635 298326 at anytime and talk through the options with our friendly team for assistance and advice.